 - Shopping: a mix of small businesses and chain stores.
 Larger shops usually require access to a car and are out of town.

-- Neighbourhood: mostly quiet residential streets.
+- Neighborhood: mostly quiet residential streets.

 Authentic small-town German life within commuting distance of Berlin.
 Strausberg was founded in the 13th century and is just 30km from the Polish border.
 It’s a long, thin town lying along the S-Bahn lines and the lake.
 Sporting facilities abound, including amateur golf, watersports and cycling, as well as professional sports teams.